2021 Best Engineering Technologies Colleges for Non-Traditional Students in the Rocky Mountains Region

 Best Engineering Technologies Schools for Non-Traditional Students

 Weber State University has taken the #1 spot in this year's engineering technologies ranking for non-traditional students.
-Located in the small city of Ogden, WSU is a public college with a very large student population.
+Located in the city of Ogden, WSU is a public school with a fairly large student population.
 WSU also made our Best Colleges for Engineering Technologies in the Rocky Mountains Region list, coming in at #2.

 The student loan default rate at MSU Bozeman is lower than is typical, just 1.2% of students default in three years.
 There are approximately 2,510 students at MSU Bozeman that take at least one class online.
-About 3,804 of the students at MSU Bozeman are attending part time.
+3,804 of MSU Bozeman students are attending part time.

 The #4 spot in this year's ranking belongs to Southern Utah University.
-Located in the remote town of Cedar City, Southern Utah University is a public college with a large student population.
+Located in the town of Cedar City, Southern Utah University is a public school with a fairly large student population.
 Southern Utah University not only placed well in our non-traditional rankings.
 It is also #4 on our Best Colleges for Engineering Technologies in the Rocky Mountains Region list.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.